rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
 ### 12/06/2018
-`interact` isn't working on MARCC right now so I'm still using our development node, which should be more than enough.
+`interact` isn't working on MARCC right now so I'm still using our development node, which should be more than enough in terms of resources.
 I have converted our 10 .sras to .bams.
 Now, following the LeafCutter guide, I'm going to convert them to .junc files, and then I'm going to cluster the introns.

 ```for bamfile in `ls example_geuvadis/*.bam`
 do